-While THC and CBD are the most prominent cannabinoids (chemical compounds found in cannabis), there have been over 100 identified in cannabis.
+While THC and CBD are the most prominent cannabinoids (chemical compounds found in the plant), there have been over 100 identified in cannabis.

 THC, which stands for tetrahydrocannabinol, is the most famous cannabinoid of all because it’s the main psychoactive compound found in cannabis- that means it gets you high.

-Terpenes are aromatic compounds found in the essential oils of many plants and trees, and cannabis is loaded with terpenes, which are responsible for the massive diversity in fragrance and scents of different cannabis strains.
-From sweet and citrus-y to dank and earthy, if you follow your nose when it comes to picking your cannabis strains, then you’ve got terpenes to thank for it.
+Terpenes are aromatic compounds found in the essential oils of many plants and trees, and cannabis is loaded with terpenes, which are responsible for the massive diversity in fragrance and scents of different strains.
+From sweet and citrusy to dank and earthy, if you follow your nose when it comes to picking your strains, then you’ve got terpenes to thank for it.

 There are so many ways to enjoy cannabis you’re all but guaranteed that with a little exploration, you’ll find what works best for you.

-Flower is one of the most popular and well-known ways of using cannabis.
+The flower is one of the most popular and well-known ways of using it.
 The flower comes from the female cannabis plant, and the actual buds are what we’re after here- not the leaves, stems, or seeds (Please read more at CLN news or visit crop king seeds).
 After the buds are dried, trimmed, and cured, they are ready to be smoked and you’ve got your options to choose from.

-Here are a few of the most common and popular ways of using cannabis flower:
+Here are a few of the most common and popular ways of using cannabis flowers:

-The joint (also known as a doobie and jay, among other terms) is an icon in the cannabis scene and is often many people’s first experience with cannabis.
+It is a cannabis cigarette rolled in gummed paper.
+The joint (also known as a doobie and jay, among other terms) is an icon in the cannabis scene.
+It is often many people’s first experience with cannabis.
 Put simply, a joint is a rolled cannabis cigarette, and there are variations to it, such as a spliff, which contains a mix of cannabis and tobacco, and a blunt, which is a cigar that’s been hollowed out and filled with cannabis.

-While bongs are technically another category of pipe, they are different enough to warrant its own entry because of its water chamber, which is why bongs are also known as “water pipes”.
-A bong could be mistaken for a flower vase by the uninitiated, and they are popular because they offer a smoother smoke than other methods as the water filters the smoke as it bubbles through the water before being inhaled.
+While bongs are technically another category of pipe, they are different enough to warrant their own entry.
+Because of their water chamber, bongs are also known as “water pipes”.
+It is an upright water pipe that has a bowl attached with an o-ring or glass-on-glass connection.
+A bong could be mistaken for a flower vase by the uninitiated.
+They are popular because they offer a smoother smoke than other methods.
+The water filters the smoke as it bubbles through the water before being inhaled.

 There are also variations of bongs like bubblers and gravity bongs.

-Vaporizers offer a distinct advantage over other ways of smoking cannabis because when you inhale off a vaporizer, you’re not inhaling any smoke, you’re inhaling vapour instead, which is much better for your lungs.
+Vaporizers offer a distinct advantage over other ways of smoking.
+When you inhale off a vaporizer, you’re not inhaling any smoke, you’re inhaling vapor instead, which is much better for your lungs.

-It should be noted that while there are vaporizers that work on cannabis concentrates, this entry focused on vaporizers designed specifically for dried flower.
+There are vaporizers that work on concentrates, but this entry focused on vaporizers designed specifically for dried flowers.